Philosophy (PHIL)

 PHIL 3770 Feminist Philosophy (3 credits)

-The history of philosophical views of women and a critical introduction to different types of feminism, e.g., liberal, existentialist, radical, Marxist and socialist feminism.
+Introduces the history of philosophical views of women and provides a critical introduction to different types of feminism, e.g., liberal, existentialist, radical, Marxist and socialist feminism.
 Includes such topics as feminist theory of knowledge, political theory and ethics.

 Level of Study: Undergraduate